 The Best Sweeteners – Fruits

 It’s likely that you already have at least one or two of these healthy sweeteners in your kitchen.
-Fresh or unsweetened frozen fruits are the ideal choice as a sweetener, because they don’t contain any empty calories.
+Fresh or frozen fruits without added sugar are the ideal choice as a sweetener, because they don’t contain any empty calories.

 It’s true that fruits contain the same fructose that table sugar contributes to the diet, but in substantially lower amounts than, for example, diet soda.
 And the water and fiber in most fruits, plus the fact that it usually takes a while to chew and digest them, means that their fructose is metabolized much more slowly by the body, lowering any negative health impact.